DennisGross/gimitest/README.md

 ```

 ## 👮🏼‍♂️ GTest
-Of course the `GTest` is only a base class.
-However, we can just create your own `GTest` by inheriting the class and overwrite the following methods.
+While `GTest` serves as a base class, it's designed to be flexible and extendable.
+Users can create custom GTest subclasses and override specific methods to suit their testing needs.

 #### Configuration Methods